 Fruit Chaat for Iftar

-Growing up, I don’t remember breaking a fast during Ramadan without fruit chaat.
-To this day, it’s is the one thing I most frequently have at the table for Iftar.
+Growing up, I don’t remember breaking a fast during Ramadan without Fruit Chaat.
+To this day, it’s the one thing I most frequently have at the table for Iftar.
+(A recent Instagram poll showed that Fruit Chaat is, indeed, the most popular Iftar recipe.)

-Not only is fruit chaat the perfect way to get variety of fruits in your limited sundown time, but it also helps balance out all the savory and heavy foods that are oft consumed for Iftar.
+Not only is Fruit Chaat the perfect way to get a variety of fruits in your limited sundown time, but it also helps balance out all the savory and heavy foods that are oft consumed for Iftar.

 The Secret to Great Chaat

-While a good chaat masala is vital, I’ve found the best fruit chaats have one thing in common, the secret sauce if you will – and that is orange juice, or any other fruity juice really!
+While a good Chaat Masala is vital, I’ve found the best fruit chaats have one thing in common, the secret sauce if you will – and that is orange juice, or any other fruity juice really.
+It’s the juice pooled at the bottom of the bowl that makes an irresistable fruit chaat!

-Freshly squeezed is ideal, but you can use whatever you have on hand: mango juice, a combo juice like pineapple orange mango, I’ve even seen people use Tang!
+Use whatever you have on hand: freshly squeezed OJ, mango juice, a combination juice like pineapple orange mango, I’ve even used Tang!

 Chaat Masala is a spice mix made with traditional Pakistani & Indian spices.
 The formulas for Chaat Masala vary, but the similarities in almost every chaat masala recipe are: